qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 It is based on assumptions about the underlying database system.
 In
 particular:

--  it expects a ``ON DELETE CASCADE`` or similar measure on the second relation
+-  it expects an ``ON DELETE CASCADE`` or similar measure on the second relation
--  does not take care of setting the primary key when adding features.
+-  it does not take care of setting the primary key when adding features.
-    Either users need to be instructed to set them manually or - if it's a
-    database derived value - the layers need to be in transaction mode
+   Either users need to be instructed to set them manually or - if it's a database derived value - the layers need to be in transaction mode

 |image44|